 Also south of Riga is Jelgava with its railway museum.
 Book in advance and get bonus access to the old locomotive depot, a 15 minute walk along the railway line.
 Fascinating vintage locomotives and carriages in an abandoned-looking hangar of a depot.
 Visitors are allowed to clamber over the fine specimens of old school technology, but beware of the dead pigeons, empty beer bottles and other debris littering both the interiors and surrounding floor.
 This is an incredibly off-the-beaten-path experience!

 You can reach Jelgava by public transport but the other spots are best accessed by car unless you fancy walking big distances from the nearest stop.
 If you don’t have your own, it’s easy to rent a car in Latvia.
+Should you prefer an organised tour, check out these day trips from Riga.

 What day trips from Riga have you been on recently?